NeuroJSON/jmesh/JMesh_specification.md

 Here, only the `"Data"` subfield is required, and it must have an array-value that is the same as the "direct storage" form.
 The optional `"_DataInfo_"` is the JData construct for storing metadata associated with this structure.
-The other optional `"Properties"` subfield allows one to store additional data attached to this shape/mesh element.
+The other optional `"Properties"` subfield allows one to store additional data with this shape/mesh element.
 The `"Properties"` subfield can be an array or structure with additional subfields.